adeamzs/opd3-cooler/JOURNAL.md

 # August 20th:Finishing

-I finished the fan mounting holes,made the side case for electronics.Now i needed a way to open the case,and open the mesh.
-I originally wanted to make a print in place hinge,but i made a slide in door for the case and a slide in mesh,so i could open the device up,fix and or upgrade components.I made my Bill Of Materials,but i had a really hard time doing so,because aliexpress has large duties.So,i had to look at local stores for the parts i needed,which took some time finding but i found them in the end.
+I finished the fan mounting holes,made the side case for electronics.Now i needed a way to open the case,and open the cooling part.
+I originally wanted to make a print in place hinge,but i made a slide in door for the case and a slide in mesh for the cooling area,so i could open the device up,fix and or upgrade components.I made my Bill Of Materials,but i had a really hard time doing so,because aliexpress has large duties (thnx EU).So i had to look at local stores for the parts i needed,which took some time finding but i found them in the end.

 <img width="1512" height="868" alt="Screenshot 2026-08-20 at 14 39 38" src="https://github.com/user-attachments/assets/d863c705-b3f9-48ff-98da-2e77036926f0" />